 - Ballistics are exercises that have a ton of velocity, where the muscles are generating the most amount of force in the shortest period (i.e., medicine ball throws).
 Some think of these movements as using fewer joints.

 - Plyometrics tend to push the muscles to load and reload with acceleration naturally but in the shortest period.
 Some think of these as multi-joint movements (i.e., box jumps).

 Specifics/Details About Power Training Worth Knowing

 - Plyometrics are successful in creating reactive strength because they utilize Strength Shortening Cycle (SCC).
 The SCC actually promotes increases in maximal power output.

 - Sports performance community is referring to this form of training as building a bigger engine.
-This is a good way to think about it.
+This is an excellent way to think about it.

 - As a side note, when building and maximizing the RFD, you must also train proprioception to prevent joint damage and promote stability of the joint.

-The March Challenge of the Month will be power push-ups.
-The number of power push up in one minute.
+The March Challenge of the Month will be power push-ups, doubleunders, and vertical jump.
+The number of power push-ups in one minute.
 In a power push up, your hands must leave the ground.
 For the double under challenge, it is the total number in one minute.
 It does not have to be consecutive.
 Let us know if you want to get your vertical jump recorded.